benidroe/fohhnnet_exporter/README.md

 # Prometheus Fohhn-Net exporter

 This Fohhn-Net exporter is a possibility to provide data in a format, that Prometheus can ingest.

+This independent implementation does not belong to the manufacturer.

 This exporter uses the Fohhn-Net RS-485 protocol.
 Devices with Fohhn-Net RS-485 require an external ethernet adapter.
 The following adapters may work: